2015 Herbert and Maxine Block Memorial Lectureship Award Recipient

-Congratulations to Eric S. Lander, PhD, on becoming the 20th recipient of the Herbert and Maxine Block Memorial Lectureship Award for Distinguished Achievement in Cancer.
+Carol Greider, PhD, became the 21st recipient of the Herbert and Maxine Block Memorial Lectureship Award for Distinguished Achievement in Cancer in March 2015.

 Previous Award Recipients